beamjobs

 Why this resume works

-• Does it have half-to-one-inch margins?
+- Does it have half to one-inch margins?
 (Either half an inch or one inch is fine.)

-How to Format Your Teacher Resume
+Formatting Your Teacher Resume

 Three resume formats

-The most popular resume formats for 2023 are reverse-chronological, functional, and combination/hybrid.
+The most popular resume formats for 2024 are reverse-chronological, functional, and combination/hybrid.
 Here are some of the pros and cons of each:

-We recommend the reverse-chronological format for your teacher resume because it proves you have practical knowledge and a steady career.
+We advise the reverse-chronological format for your teacher resume because it proves you have practical knowledge and a steady career.
 This format tells the story of your teaching career in under six seconds, which is how long recruiters will take to read your resume.

 Include the right details in your contact header